eternalgarden/rzeka/README.md

 ```
 <br><br>
 ## 🌱 Getting Started

+> 📜🌱 Make sure to also check out [little-river](https://github.com/eternalgarden/little-river), a tiny example Godot game using rzeka.

 Create a single river at startup and share its IRzeka reference with the systems that need it: